smatechnologies/ibm-i-agent-docs/docs/commands-utilities/events.md

 +----------------------------------+----------------------------------+

-Actually, a simpler way to force the Script to fail would be to mark Step \# 50 with the flag that indicates \"force script failure if this step fails.\"
+Actually, a simpler way to force the Script to fail would be to mark Step \# 50 with the flag that indicates "force script failure if this step fails."

-Despite the simplicity of the example above, in many cases, the ON_ERROR Step would prove useful because it might also included a step qualification rule where, for example, the special variable \$ERRMSGID could be compared to a known possible message ID value that is recognized by the Script author as a fatal error.
+Despite the simplicity of the example above, in many cases, the ON_ERROR Step would prove useful because it might also included a step qualification rule where, for example, the special variable $ERRMSGID could be compared to a known possible message ID value that is recognized by the Script author as a fatal error.
 Similarly, the ON_ERROR step could use the SMAGOTO command to turn job control over to